TheProjectM/2019/Docker/Docker-develop-with-Docker.md

 For clarity and reliability, you should always use absolute paths for your `WORKDIR`.
 Also, you should use `WORKDIR` instead of proliferating instructions like `RUN cd ... && do-something`, which are hard to read, troubleshoot, and maintain.

+## **Create a base image**

+Most Dockerfiles start from a parent image.
+If you need to completely control the contents of your image, you might need to create a base image instead.
+Here's the difference:

+-   A parent image is the image that your image based on.
+It refers to the contents of the `FROM` directive in the Dockerfile.
+Each subsequent declaration in the Dockerfile modifies this parent image.
+Most Dockerfiles start from a parent image, rather than a base image.
+However, the terms are sometimes used interchangeably.
+-   A base image either has no `FROM` line in its Dockerfile, or has `FROM scratch`.

+This topic shows you several ways to create a base image.
+The specific process will depend heavily on the Linux distribution you want to package.
+We have some examples below, and you are encouraged to submit pull requests to contribute new ones.

+### **Create a full image using tar**

+In general, start with a working machine that is running the distribution you'd like to package as a parent image, though that is not required for some tools like Debian's Debootstrap, which you can also use to build Ubuntu images.

+It can be as simple as this to create an Ubuntu parent image:

+    $ sudo debootstrap xenial xenial > /dev/null
+    $ sudo tar -C xenial -c . | docker import - xenial

+    a29c15f1bf7a

+    $ docker run xenial cat /etc/lsb-release

+    DISTRIB_ID=Ubuntu
+    DISTRIB_RELEASE=16.04
+    DISTRIB_CODENAME=xenial
+    DISTRIB_DESCRIPTION="Ubuntu 16.04 LTS"

+There are more example scripts for creating parent images in the Docker GitHub Repo:
+-   BusyBox
+-   CentOS / Scientific Linux CERN (SLC) on Debian/Ubuntu or on CentOS/RHEL/SLC/etc.
+-   Debian / Ubuntu